Dear Gator Supporter:

 For the past few decades the Disability Resource Center at the University of Florida has made a positive difference in the lives of countless students.
 The stories highlighted below provide a sense that disability does not stifle dreams nor limit achievements but instead creates opportunities and builds character.

-Currently, the support offered by the Disability Resource Center provides services, programs, and educational outreach efforts for for more than 3,000 DRC students; from freshman transitioning from high school to graduate and professional students.
+Currently, the support offered by the Disability Resource Center provides services, programs, and educational outreach efforts for more than 6,700 DRC students; from fist-years transitioning from high school to graduate and professional students.
 Several endowments are already funding both tuition scholarships and personal scholarships for disability-related equipment e.g. software & hardware technology, school supplies, and medical equipment.
 If you too would like to make a gift to help students with disabilities be successful, please click on the following link: